Learn how to use network bridging to configure internet access for your virtual machines.

 The basic steps are always the same, independent of the underlying system:

-- Creating a virtual MAC address for an Additional IP
+- creating a virtual MAC address for an Additional IP

-- Setting the MAC of the VM to that new virtual MAC address
+- setting the MAC of the VM to that new virtual MAC address

 - Configuring the IP address, netmask, gateway, and route to the gateway inside the VM